Day One of public impeachment hearings puts pressure on moderate Dems

 "We’ve got six people having four conversations in one sentence, and you just told me this is where you got your 'clear understanding,'" Jordan continued, as Taylor appeared to laugh.
 "Ambassador, you weren't on the call, were you?
 You've never talked to Chief of Staff [Mick] Mulvaney?
 You've never met the president. ...
 And you're their star witness?"

+Jordan also reminded viewers that President Obama had declined to provide lethal aid to Ukraine, even after Russia's invasion.
+Trump, on the other hand, eventually provided Javelin missiles.

-Trump said he was too busy to watch on Wednesday and denied having such a phone call.
+Trump, for his part, said he was too busy to watch on Wednesday and denied having such a phone call.
 "First I've heard of it," he said when asked.

 The president, at a news conference with Turkey's leader, vowed to release another transcript of an earlier call with Ukraine on Thursday.
 He called Democrats' efforts a hopeless "witch hunt."